JordanG13/dual_monitor_nitrogen/README.md

 # Dual Monitor Nitrogen
 A nitrogen script that allows seperate wallpapers on dual monitors

+### Features
+- Cycles through wallpapers every 5 minutes
+- Prioritizes new wallpapers so you won't see old ones

 ## Requirements
 - inotifywait
 - xrandr